Flyers’ 23-man opening night roster headlined by rookies Matvei Michkov and Jett Luchanko

 Defensemen (7)

 Cam York, 23: What a difference a year makes.
-York went from Tortorella saying he wasn’t sure he was an NHLer last camp to the team’s best defender by February.
+York went from Tortorella’s saying he wasn’t sure he was an NHLer last camp to the team’s best defender by February.
 This September he said he feels like he has just scratched the surface of what he can do.
 York’s game in his end exploded, and he became half of the Flyers’ top pairing, playing hard minutes — and a lot of them — against opposing top lines.
-Now the offensive game, something he was known for when drafted, needs to bubble to the surface too.
+Now the offensive game, something he was known for when drafted, needs to surface too.
 Is this the year it breaks through?

-Travis Sanheim, 28: The yin to York’s yang, Sanheim continued to be a key cog on the Flyers blue line.
+Travis Sanheim, 28: The yin to York’s yang, Sanheim continued to be a key cog on the blue line.
 Early in the season, he brought a strong defensive game and some jump on the other end.
 But the heavy minutes — he was averaging 24 minutes, 10 seconds before the All-Star break (York was next at 22:05 in one more game played) — wore on the blueliner.
 He had a breakout year offensively and is focused on locking things down at both ends this campaign.

 Nick Seeler, 31: Tortorella said Drysdale is still learning his way around his own zone, but at least he will have the veteran Seeler to lean on.
 Until the trade deadline, Seeler complemented Sean Walker who, like Drysdale, is known for his skating; the pairing was steady, drove play, and controlled possession as one of the top duos in the NHL.
-Now the puck-eating machine (he finished fifth and just 13 off the league lead last season), will do the same alongside Drysdale.
+Now the puck-eating machine (he finished fifth and just 13 off the league lead in blocks last season) will do the same alongside Drysdale.

 » READ MORE: Sam Ersson keeping the same ‘earn it’ mentality despite now being the Flyers’ No. 1 goalie